 Country of Origin

 I made several hand made mallets before finding this one, it will also be the last one I need to buy.
-Other owners heap nothing but praise on this Wood is Good, made in the USA, product also.
+Other owners heap nothing but praise on this Wood is Good.
 It demonstrates excellent balance, ergonomics, durability and is easy on chisel heads.
 Timber framing professionals can’t miss by adding this to their tool boxes.

 Crown Hand Tools hail from Sheffield, England, and this 20-ounce woodcarving mallet is crafted from kiln-dried beech.
 It features all-wood construction and a flat head that squares impact directly into your chisel.
 Weighing 10 ounces less than the Wood is Good mallet, this tool may be more geared toward carving and refined work than deep gouging.
 However, it tends to soak up linseed oil and gains weight after a few treatments.